-Students enrolled in the joint program on a full-time basis can complete the program in two calendar years.
-Students may undertake the joint program on a part-time basis.
-The duration of the total program must not exceed six consecutive calendar years.

-205.9.7 The MBA with Specialization in Technology Commercialization

-The MBA with specialization in Technology Commercialization trains managers who can take new ideas and inventions from their source of discovery to the marketplace.
-It is designed to give students the expertise to assess and realize commercial potential of the latest technologies, as well as to apply entrepreneurial approaches to commercializing technology and innovation.

-Applicants holding any recognized undergraduate degree will be considered for admission to this program.
-Admission to the MBA (Technology Commercialization) program is based on the applicant's undergraduate grades, three letters of reference, a statement of purpose explaining how this program relates to the applicant's career goals, and the Graduate Management Admission Test score.
+- (1) ★30 required MBA core courses - (2) Two ★3 Technology Commercialization courses - 3) Two ★3 Technology Commercialization electives (chosen from an approved list) - (4) SMO 641 - (5) Four ★3 approved graduate level electives Length of Program Students enrolled in this program on a full-time basis can complete it in two calendar years however, it may be possible to accelerate studies with the completion of courses during Spring/Summer.
+Alternatively, this course-based MBA program may be taken on a part-time basis; however, it must be completed within six consecutive years from initial registration in the program.
+205.9.9 The MBA with Specialization in International Business The MBA with specialization in International Business trains managers to excel in today's global economy.
+It is designed to give students experience in addressing the challenges and identifying the opportunities of global markets.
+Entrance Requirements Applicants holding any recognized undergraduate degree will be considered for admission to this program.
+Admission to the MBA (International Business) Program is based on the applicant's undergraduate grades, three letters of reference, a statement of purpose explaining how this program relates to the applicant's career goals, and the Graduate Management Admission Test score.
 For candidates interested in this program, a minimum of two years' full-time work experience is desirable.
 A resume outlining past work experience is required as part of the application materials.
+Program Requirements The course requirements are as follows: